tebri11/en-for-designers/06-storytelling/index.md

 ![image](dance.jpg)

 - Now.
 I'm here.
 I study at university and work with 3 companies.
 I'm a girl, a cat lover.
-I like to go out where I gather inspiration and look for strength.
+I like to go out where I collect inspiration and look for power.
+And my future?
+The future is a matter of time ...
+However, I want to continue what I am doing.

 Thank you for your attention!